zdtsw-forking/odh-manifests/ray/README.md

 # Deploying Ray on Open Data Hub via the KubeRay Operator

 The code found here is a subset of <https://github.com/ray-project/kuberay>.
 Specifically, the manifests needed to enable KubeRay with an Open Data Hub deployment.
+No actual development occurs in this repo, to update KubeRay manifests, please make updates to <https://github.com/opendatahub-io/distributed-workloads> and then copy the updated manifests here.

 ## Components of the KubeRay deployment